Choosing the Right Plot of Land to Build a House

 7. Price and Financial Factors

-Choosing a plot that fits your budget is essential.
-Consider the following:
+Choosing a plot that fits within your budget is vital.
+Here’s what to consider:

 7.1 Land Price

-Calculate the cost per square foot or per acre and compare it with nearby plots.
+Begin by calculating the cost per square foot or acre, and compare it to similar plots in the area.

 7.2 Payment Options